ZigaSajovic/dCpp/README.md

 ###External libraries

 Usage with external libraries written in generic paradigm is demonstrated on the example of [Eigen](http://eigen.tuxfamily.org/).
-We will code a perceptron with sigmoid activations, followed by softmax normalization, taking 28x28 image as an input and outputting a 10 class classifier.
+We will code a perceptron with sigmoid activations, followed by softmax normalization.
 We will use dCpp provided mappings in the _dEigen_ header.

 ```c++
 #include <iostream>